o-gs/dji-firmware-tools/README.md

 format text file.
 This file can then easily be modified, and used to update binary firmware, changing attributes and limits of each parameter.

+In order to find the Parameters Array, the tool needs base address used for loading the binary file into RAM of the micro-controller.
+If you don't know the base address to use, programming guide of the specific chip used may give you clues.

 Example of extracting and then updating the flight controller parameters:

 ```./dji_flyc_param_ed.py -vv -x -m P3X_FW_V01.07.0060_m0306.bin```